-The board of directors of the Company (the "Board") has fixed May 7, 2024 as the record date for notice of and for voting at the Meeting (the "Record Date").
-Shareholders at the close of business on the Record Date are entitled to receive notice of the Meeting and to vote thereat or at any adjournments or postponements thereof on the basis of one vote for each Equity Share held (other than Limited Voting Shares in respect of the election for directors of the board of directors) and 50 votes for each Multiple Voting Share held, except to the extent that: (i) a Registered Shareholder has transferred the ownership of any Company Shares subsequent to the Record Date; and (ii) the transferee of those Company Shares produces properly endorsed share certificates, or otherwise establishes that he, she or it owns the Company Shares and demands, not later than 10 days before the Meeting, that his, her or its name be included on the list of persons entitled to vote at the Meeting, in which case, the transferee shall be entitled to vote such Company Shares at the Meeting.
+The board of directors of the Company (the "Board") has fixed April 28, 2025 as the record date for notice of and for voting at the Meeting (the "Record Date").
+Shareholders at the close of business on the Record Date are entitled to receive notice of the Meeting and to vote thereat or at any adjournments or postponements thereof on the basis of one vote for each Equity Share held (other than Limited Voting Shares in respect of the election for directors of the Board) and 50 votes for each Multiple Voting Share held, except to the extent that: (i) a Registered Shareholder has transferred the ownership of any Company Shares subsequent to the Record Date; and (ii) the transferee of those Company Shares and demands, not later than 10 days before the Meeting, that his, her or its name be included on the list of persons entitled to vote at the Meeting, in which case, the transferee shall be entitled to vote such Company Shares at the Meeting.
 The transfer books will not be closed.
 A quorum for the transaction of business at the Meeting is present if two Shareholders who are present in person or represented by proxy and who represent at least 25% of the applicable class or series of shares (and, for greater certainty, where more than one class or series of shares are voting together as is the case at this Meeting, at least 25% of the total issued and outstanding shares of such classes or series) are present.

 The authorized capital of the Company is comprised of an unlimited number of (i) Subordinate Voting Shares, (ii) Restricted Voting Shares, (iii) Limited Voting Shares, (iv) Multiple Voting Shares and (v) preferred shares, issuable in series with such terms as are determined by the Board from time to time ("Preferred Shares").
-As of the Record Date, there were 62,631,404 Equity Shares, 4,754,979 Multiple Voting Shares and no Preferred Shares outstanding.
+As of the Record Date, there were 70,596,691 Equity Shares, 4,754,979 Multiple Voting Shares and no Preferred Shares outstanding.